Rule 21 applies to customers who:

 Because PG&E is fully committed to keeping customer account information confidential, we will not share your information with your contractor or other representative without an Authorization to Receive Customer Information or Act on a Customer's Behalf form providing your written authorization.
 (This information is built in to the September 2012 Standard NEM Application form.)
 You can use this form to authorize your contractor to complete most of the paperwork needed to apply for interconnection to the PG&E electric grid.
 If you plan to fill out the application materials yourself and you do not require PG&E to share your account information with your contractor, you do not need to submit this form.The California Energy Commission may also require you to fill out an authorization form if you are applying for a rebate from them so they can access your account information.

-PG&E prefers that customers submit their applications online.If you prefer to use US mail, please submit your application package to Pacific Gas and Electric Company by registered U.S. mail, ATTN: Electric Generation Interconnection, Mail Code N7L, P.O.
-Box 770000, San Francisco, CA 94177-0001.
-PG&E also accepts e-mail submissions to email@example.com.
+PG&E requires that customers submit their applications online except for Standard NEM and Virtual NEM at this time.For Standard NEM and Virtual NEM only, you may submit your application package to Pacific Gas and Electric Company by registered U.S. mail, ATTN: Electric Generation Interconnection, Mail Code N7L, P.O.
+Box 770000, San Francisco, CA 94177-0001 or via e-mail submissions to firstname.lastname@example.org.

 The queue is a list of interconnection applications used to assign responsibility for modifications or upgrades to the electric grid during the study phase.
 The queue also keeps track of the modifications and upgrades identified in a study phase but not yet implemented.